Stop Collection Agency Phone Harassment! Get Peace Of Mind.

 Do you know why nobody can seem to stop collection agency harassment?
 Because debt collection is a $40 billion dollars a year business in the US.
 Owing to this fact, collection agencies will often cross the line as to what they can legally do to collect on debt because it will increase their bottom line in a cut-throat industry.

-Due to these illegal tactics, Congress created the Fair Debt Collection Practices Act or the FDCPA.
+Due to these illegal tactics, Congress created the Fair Debt Collection Practices Act or the FDCPA to protect consumers from creditor harassment.
 The FDCPA is a federal statute that regulates how 3rd party collection agencies can contact consumers and protects consumers from unfair collection practices.
 If a collection agency violates the FDCPA, you may be eligible to receive up to $1,000.00 in statutory damages, plus all of your attorney fees and costs.

 Thousands of collection agency complaints are raised each year by consumers that have been harassed.
 Often these claims result in the script being flipped and the collection agencies paying money damages to the very people they were trying to collect from for the illegal harassment.

-We can help you stop collection agency phone harassment if you give us a call today.
+We can help you stop debt collection agency harassment if you give us a call today.

-You are permitted to file an FDCPA lawsuit about harassment from debt collectors on both a state or and a federal level.
+You are permitted to file an FDCPA lawsuit about harassment from debt collectors on both a state and federal level, and pursue legal actions to protect your rights.
 As a firm experienced in dealing with collection harassment, we know that some states provide additional protections against creditor harassment, therefore if you file a complaint against a collection agency in a state court, those protections will apply to you in addition to the FDCPA laws.

 Nevertheless, the FDCPA is a federal law, and the debt collection agency in question may ask that the matter be moved to a federal court.
 In a nutshell, when it comes to the matter of how to sue a debt collector for harassment, you are better-off speaking with a qualified lawyer who will be able to provide you with tailored guidance.